8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 Federal long-term capital gains rules have [their own progressive tax](https://www.fool.com/research/capital-gains-tax-rates/).

 Let’s say you invested 60,000 after-tax USD, a few years later it’s now worth 100,000 USD.
 If you sell for the whole 100,000 USD the 60,000 USD doesn’t have any tax implications because it’s been taxed.
 The 40,000 USD in gains is not taxed because the long-term capital gains progressive tax is zero percent on up to 40,000 USD (in 2021).
-You now have 100,000 USD and have paid zeros taxes on it.
-Granted, you had to have earned 60,000 and invested it, then waited long enough for it to increase in value by 40,000 USD; you are paid for patience and investing in the redistribution of assets.
+You now have 100,000 USD and have paid zero taxes on it.
+Granted, you had to have earned 60,000, been taxed on it, and invested it, then waited long enough for it to increase in value by 40,000 USD; you are paid for patience and investing in the redistribution of assets.

-Basically, looking at it from an ethical social engineering perspective, the US Government is trying to incentivize long-term saving and investing through the tax code with tax deductions, tax-free growth, and in the case of HSAs and the Roth Individual Retirement Account, tax-free withdrawals.
-Further, if you’re living strictly on capital gains from various investments (retired), you can live a modest lifestyle without paying any taxes; the moment you go over that 40,000 USD point though, you pay 15% tax on the amount you went over.
+Basically, looking at it from an ethical social engineering perspective, the US Government is trying to incentivize long-term saving and investing through the tax code with tax deductions, tax-free growth, and in the case of HSAs and the Roth Individual Retirement Accounts, tax-free withdrawals.
+Further, if you’re living strictly on capital gains from various investments (retired), you can live a modest lifestyle without paying any more taxes; the moment you go over that 40,000 USD point though, you pay 15% tax on the amount you went over.
 So, also incentivizing modest living.

 One more thing: Net worth has nothing to do with actual worth as a human.
 To be more accurate it’s financial net worth.
 If all assets were liquidated and all liabilities were paid off, the difference is financial net worth, which is arguably a small part of your actual worth as a human.
-Finally, some may say financial net worth has nothing to do with your worth as a human.
+Finally, some may say financial net worth has nothing to do with your worth as a human while others might say it’s a reflection of your contributions to society.

 ## Accumulation, drawdown, and rebalancing